openconcerto/zwave-java-toolbox/README.md

 A MQTT bridge compatible with [Home Assistant](https://www.home-assistant.io/) is provided.
 Unlike [ Z-Wave JS](https://github.com/zwave-js), it is much more simple to use and **stable**.

-The code is compatible with Silicon Labs ZW0700 series chip  (Z-Stick 7 from Aeotec).
+The code is compatible with Silicon Labs ZW0700 series chip  (Z-Stick 7 from Aeotec, 7.19 firmware) and requires Java 8 or newer.

 ## The MQTT Z-Wave bridge
 The MQTT bridge provided will expose Z-Wave switches as 2 topics.